Stuck Song Syndrome

 Everything slowed down… except music.

 For our 5th anniversary, my partner gifted me a digital piano.
-At first, I played just to pass time.
-But soon, something shifted.
+At first, I played just to pass time, but soon, something shifted.
 I returned to the way I played as a child - by ear, by feeling, by freedom.

 Just a Game - Until it Wasn't